kushalpagolu/tello_epoch_rl/README.md

 The added human-in-the-loop component allows you to act as a "teacher" for the RL agent.
 By providing feedback on the agent's actions (approving or disapproving), you can help the agent learn more quickly and safely.
 It's like having a driving instructor who tells you when you're doing something right or wrong.

-I hope this explanation helps!
 Reinforcement learning can be a bit tricky to grasp at first, but with practice and experimentation, you'll get the hang of it.
 Let me know if you have any other questions.

 <div style="text-align: center">⁂</div>